dentalfillings banner

 +

 The lifetime of a dental filling varies depending on the type of material used.
 While popular dental materials can last a decade or more with proper care, they can degrade over time, wear down, or even break.
 When this happens, you may experience some tooth sensitivity, a jagged edge, or a loose or dislodged piece of filling material.
 Whatever the case may be, it's essential to get the filling replaced before the tooth sustains further damage or other consequences arise.
-Beyond taking good care of your smile we can help ensure the longevity of your fillings, our office regularly checks the status of your existing fillings as part of a routine checkup exam.
+Beyond taking good care of your smile to help ensure the longevity of your fillings, our office regularly checks the status of your existing fillings as part of a routine checkup exam.

 How much do fillings cost?